Breast Reduction Surgery in New Jersey

 Breast Reduction Techniques

-- An “anchor” incision pattern.
-This approach to breast reduction surgery involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast and a horizontal incision positioned beneath the natural breast fold.
+- An “anchor” incision pattern — This approach to breast reduction surgery involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast, and a horizontal incision positioned beneath the natural breast fold.
 This approach is best for women who need an extensive degree of breast tissue and areola reduction.

-Once the excess skin, fat and glandular tissue from the treatment area.
-He re-shapes the natural breast mound, as he moves it to a higher, more youthful-looking position on the chest wall.
-If the patient has overly enlarged areolas, he can reduce their size by excising some of the excess areola skin from the outer borders of the areola.
+Once the excess skin, fat and glandular tissue has been removed from the treatment area, the surgeon re-shapes the natural breast mound and moves it to a higher, more youthful-looking position on the chest wall.
+If the patient has overly enlarged areolas, their size can be reduced by excising some of the excess skin from the outer borders of the areola.

 With breast reduction surgery, Dr. Breslow or Dr. Farkas takes care not to remove too much breast tissue.
-His goal is to help patients alleviate the discomfort caused by excessively large, pendulous breasts, while preserving their unique beauty.
+Their goal is to help patients alleviate the discomfort caused by excessively large, pendulous breasts, while preserving their unique beauty.